arntanguy/blog/_posts/2021-07-05-climbing-guide-japan.markdown

 - **Prefecture**: Yamagata
 - **Access**: Take the forest road on the left [here](https://goo.gl/maps/D9kRJh9zq6XGVryN7) and drive up the dirt road until you cross a small bridge and reach a large parking area ([about here](https://goo.gl/maps/ZaozFfF3MpQak3AE9)).
 Park, the trailhead is on the other side of the bridge on your left.
 Take the path going to the right until you reach a ridge with a clear view of the rock face on your left.
 Follow the trail up to it.
+- **Accomodation**:
+  - Yamadera parking lot (remote, no internet, no facilities, river water not recommended for drinking)
+  - [駐車場](https://goo.gl/maps/46s54EJBcqJWCrU46): Large free parking lot behind the 道の駅 寒河江 (Road Station Sagae Cherry Land).
+Next to the river, no lights, quiet.
 - **Crag GPS**: [38°17'39.4"N 140°28'23.1"E](https://goo.gl/maps/XwfEvb4Vd4vpHirDA)
 - **Access fee**: Free
 - **Style**: Sport